 Of these, “malice aforethought” is often the most important.
 This phrase basically means you intended to kill the person or you should have known that what you did could kill them.

-For example, if a man runs into someone with his car, he may not have intended to kill that person, but he should have known that a car could kill a person.
+For example, if a man runs into someone with his car, he may not have intended to kill them, but he should have known that a car could kill a person.
 This would count as malice aforethought.

 There are many cases where malice aforethought is hard to prove, however.
 This could include heated arguments, killings that involved drugs or alcohol, and many other circumstances.

 A good murder defense lawyer can challenge the prosecutor about whether or not you acted with malice.
 In many murder cases, this is enough to get the murder charge reduced to something much less serious, or even to win your case.

 What Is the Difference Between First-Degree Murder and Second-Degree Murder?